 Skip to content

-Sample SLURM Scripts
+Sample Slurm Scripts

-Note: There is a maximum limit of 3000 jobs per user.
+There is a maximum limit of 3000 jobs per user.

-See Annotated SLURM Script for a step-by-step explanation of all options.
+See Annotated Slurm Script for a step-by-step explanation of all options.

-While it is important to request more memory than will be used (10-20% is usually sufficient), requesting 100x, or even 10,000x, more memory only reduces the number of jobs that a group can run as well as overall throughput on the cluster.
+While it is important to request more memory than will be used (10-20% is usually sufficient), requesting 100x, or even 10,000x, more memory only reduces the number of jobs that a group can run, as well as overall throughput on the cluster.
 Many groups, and our overall user community, will be able to run far more jobs if they request more reasonable amounts of memory.

 The email sent when a job finishes shows users how much memory the job actually used and can be used to adjust memory requests for future jobs.
-The SLURM directives for memory requests are the --mem or --mem-per-cpu.
+The Slurm directives for memory requests are the --mem or --mem-per-cpu.
 It is in the user’s best interest to adjust the memory request to a more realistic value.

-Requesting more memory than needed will not speed up analyses.
-Based on their experience of finding their personal computers run faster when adding more memory, users often believe that requesting more memory will make their analyses run faster.
-This is not the case.
-An application running on the cluster will have access to all of the memory it requests, and we never swap RAM to disk.
+An application running on HiPerGator will have access to all of the memory it requests, and we never swap RAM to disk.
 If an application can use more memory, it will get more memory.
-Only when the job crosses the limit based on the memory request does SLURM kill the job.
+Only when the job crosses the limit based on the memory request does Slurm kill the job.

 Basic, Single-Threaded Job